scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 [Create an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) with the above requirements.

+> **Tip**
+>
+> If you are creating a Kubernetes cluster on a private subnet, you must add a new rule in the Kubernetes Security Group to enable HTTPS access to the public subnet from the Kubernetes cluster.

 ### Create managed node groups

 This section will help you to create two managed node groups for Scalar DL deployment.
-One managed node group dedicated to Ledger and Envoy deployment, and another managed node group for logs and metrics collection.
+Create a managed node group for Ledger and Envoy deployment, and create another managed node group for deploying logs and metrics collection agents.

 [Create a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html) with the above requirements and recommendations.